reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 There are two primary syntaxes for referencing instance methods: using a containing class or using a specific object instance.

 **Using a Containing Class**:

 ```java
 ContainingClass::instanceMethodName
 ```

 The syntax `ContainingClass::instanceMethodName` refers to an instance method of a specific class.
 This type of method reference doesn't refer to a specific object instance; instead, it indicates that any object of that class can use this method.
-It's often used in stream operations, where the object instance is derived at runtime.
+It's often used in stream operations, where we derive the object instance at runtime.

 For example, `String::toLowerCase` can be used to reference the `toLowerCase()` method on any `String` object.
 When used in a stream operation like `.map(String::toLowerCase)`, it applies the method to each string in the stream.

 **Using a Specific Object**:

 ```java
 containingObject::instanceMethodName
 ```

 The syntax `containingObject::instanceMethodName` refers to an instance method of a specific object.
-This method reference is bound to a particular object, allowing us to call its method directly when needed.
+It binds this method reference to a particular object, allowing us to call its method directly when needed.

 For example, if we have an instance `str` of `String`, we can refer to its `length()` method with `str::length`.
 This approach is useful when we need to use a specific object's method in a lambda expression or a stream operation.

 Both syntaxes are useful in different scenarios.
 The class-based method reference is more flexible, allowing us to reference methods without tying them to a specific object.
 The object-based method reference, on the other hand, is helpful when we want to use a method tied to a specific object instance.
 Both approaches provide a more concise way to call instance methods without the need for traditional anonymous classes or explicit lambda expressions.

 Containing class instance method reference example:

 ```java
 @Test
 void containingClassInstanceMethodReference() {